re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 ## Wiring things up!

-Now that we already have all the application state declared, we can wire it up with the components.
+Now that we have all the application state declared, we can wire it up with the components.

 ### Main App Component